ls1intum/Artemis/docs/user/exercises/quiz.rst

         - **Add Drag-And-Drop Question**

-            This kind of question is composed by a problem statement, a background image, and drag and drop options.
+            This kind of question is composed of a problem statement, a background image, and drag and drop options.

             .. figure:: quiz/drag-and-drop-question.png
                 :align: center